 Raw water is pumped from an abstraction works located in the uMtamvuna River (Figure 11.34) to the uMtamvuna WTP, via an off-channel storage dam (180 M& storage capacity).
 Potable water is gravity fed or pumped from the WTP into the bulk service storage infrastructure and bulk distribution networks.
 Thereafter, potable water is reticulated through an extensive gravity and pumped fed network.
 The uMtamvuna WTP has been designed for a capacity increase from the current 20 M&/day to 50 M&/day.
 The plant upgrade to 30 M&/day has not yet been commissioned due to delays in the electricity supply upgrade.
+In this regard CoGTA has provided funding to install a suitable supply via the Eastern Cape network.

-Details of the water treatment plant (Table 11.38), pipelines (Table 11.39), pump stations (Table 11.40) and reservoirs (Table 11.41) are provided below.
+Details of the water treatment plant (Table 11.40), pipelines (Table 11.41), pump stations (Table 11.42) and reservoirs (Table 11.43) are provided below.